-Apart from that, sunlight is incredibly important for sleep.
+Sunlight is incredibly important for sleep.
 Light helps regulate the brain’s internal clock.
 Our sleep clock (circadian rhythm) uses sunlight to keep our bodies in sync with the world’s normal day-night patterns.
 This means that the morning sun signals the body to wake up and helps with alertness and energy.
 The approaching darkness at night helps prepare our bodies for sleep by releasing melatonin.
-The melatonin is released in to your blood and makes you feel sleepy.
+The melatonin is released into your blood and makes you feel sleepy.

 It is important to also be aware that insufficient darkness at night can lead to frequent or prolonged wakings.
 This is why blackout curtains are incredibly important to help maintain darkness while your children sleep.
 Children are especially sensitive to sunlight, so it is important to make sure that the early morning sun isn’t sneaking in before it is wake up time.